 Photo Credit: Hilary Gauld Camilleri

 Michele Di Tomasso

-Michele Di Tomasso has been a resident of Ayr for 4 years.
+Michele Di Tomasso has been a resident of Ayr since 2016.
 She is an award winning actress, vocalist and director with 23 years of experience in community theatres across SW Ontario.

 Photo Credit: Julia Maier